richardhenyash/perkulater/README.md

 [Django Testing Stack Overflow Link 2](https://stackoverflow.com/questions/29425256/django-test-client-gets-404-but-browser-works)
 [Django Testing Stack Overflow Link 3](https://stackoverflow.com/questions/23447685/false-404-from-django-test)
 * Thanks to **John** at **Code Institute** for his determination in helping me to fix an issue with the image field on the **Product Add** and **Product Edit** forms.
+* The following [Stack Overflow Link](https://stackoverflow.com/questions/66335238/changing-the-color-arrow-in-bootstrap) for help on changing the **Bootstrap** accordion arrow colour.
 * Information, help and example code for accepting a payment in **Stripe**: [Stripe Documentation Link](https://stripe.com/docs/payments/accept-a-payment).
 * Stripe **Webhook** code was referenced from: [Stripe Webhook Example Code](https://stripe.com/docs/payments/handling-payment-events) and modified to suit the specific project needs.
 * Using **Google Fonts** with **Stripe**: [Stripe Stack Overflow Link](https://stackoverflow.com/questions/43824382/custom-font-src-with-stripe/56985340).